 Minor Sources (under 100 tons)

-The rate is $18.75 per ton allowable with sources less than 10 tons per year exempt fromminor souce fees, provided that such source has not taken a limitation on their permit that would render them a conditional major or synthetic minor source.
+The rate is $18.75 per ton allowable with sources less than 10 tons per year exempt from minor source fees, provided that such source has not taken a limitation on their permit that would render them a conditional major or synthetic minor source.

-Minor source fees are based on the sum of allowable and/or actual emissions of allregulated pollutants at the source.
-An annual emission fee is not charged for carbonmonoxide.
-All annual emission fees are due by the first day of the month that the fee isdue (based on the county in which the source is located).
+Minor source fees are based on the sum of allowable and/or actual emissions of all regulated pollutants at the source.
+An annual emission fee is not charged for carbon monoxide.
+All annual emission fees are due by the first day of the month that the fee is due (based on the county in which the source is located).
+An annual conditional major review fee is included in the annual emission fee for conditional major source.
+A conditional major source is a source that "opted out" of the Title V Operating Permit Program by limiting their emissions below the major source thresholds.

-The air contaminant source must be operated in accordance with the terms of the permit and any other applicable requirements from air pollution control regulations.
+The air contaminant source must be operated in accordance with the terms of the permit and any other applicable requirements from air pollution control regulations, including timely payment of annual emission fees.
 In the case of a denial, the applicant may appeal to the APC Board.
 An operating permit is not transferable from one owner to another.
 Any modification to the source requires a Construction Permit.
 Permit conditions may be appealed by filing a petition for reconsideration with the Technical Secretary.

-For air contaminant sources located in Davidson, Hamilton, or Shelby counties, the applicant must contact and obtain a permit from the applicable county air permit agency.
-For all other counties, applications and assistance can be obtained from the Division of Air Pollution Control.
-New applicants who need more than one permit can contact their Environmental Field Office for further assistance.
+Air contaminant sources (excluding state-owned facilities) located in Davidson, Hamilton, Knox, or Shelby counties, the applicant must contact and obtain a permit from the applicable county air permit agency.
+Sources located in all other counties and all state-owned facilities, applications and assistance can be obtained from the Division of Air Pollution Control.
+The Small Business Environmental Assistance Program provides regulatory compliance assistance to small businesses through workshops and onsite visits.

 » University of Tennessee Center For Industrial Services - (615) 532-8657